Allen-Tildesley/examples/python_examples/GUIDE.md

 Sample results using default program parameters are shown here.
 The direct method is indicated in black, plotting only every fifth point for clarity.
 The FFT result is shown as a red line: it matches the direct method as expected.
+The library function result is not shown, as it is indistinguishable from the first two.
 The exactly known function is a blue line.
 There are clear discrepancies with the results of the simulation, as expected, due to the rather short duration of the latter.
+The very slow direct method could easily be edited out of the program, and the run length dramatically increased, to obtain more accurate results.

 ![corfun test results](corfun.png "corfun test results")